hexlet-basics/exercises-javascript/modules/50-loops/10-while/en/README.md

 }
 ```

 To sum up.
-When do we need loops and when can we do without them?
+When do we need loops, and when can we do without them?
 It is physically impossible to do without loops when a problem-solving algorithm requires actions to be repeated, as in the example with the book, and the number of these actions is unpredictable.